Local Heroes and Iconic Brands

 Engaging a vibrant community

-Local Heroes Virtual Market
+Local Heroes Virtual Market is now live!

 The current crisis has changed everything, at least in the short-term, leaving many of our local producers fighting for survival.
 With retailers and routes to market closing down many are sitting on stock they cannot sell.

 This initiative is a proactive and coordinated response.
 The aim is to connect local people to local food like never before.
-But time is of the essence if we are to help.
-Our plans are taking shape and we intend to launch next week.

 Steeped in an entrepreneurial history from the launch of Lucozade in 1927 through to iconic heritage brands such as Bero, Newcastle Brown Ale, Ringtons Tea and Primula Cheese.